-Do you feel that the non-medical staff of the NHS receive the recognition they deserve?
+Do you feel the Non-Medical/Non-Clinical staff of the NHS receive the recognition they deserve?

 In a hospital like ours, the focus is naturally on the great work the clinical staff do, but the non-clinical staff play a really important role too.
 What makes The Christie so special is that the non-medical staff make such a big effort to give the patients some of the emotional support they need.
 We are often the people who have the time to get to know patients as people.
 And I know for sure that the patients I see really do value the roles that both clinical and non-clinical staff play to support them.
 Just recently I’ve seen the cleaners on their hands and knees cleaning up when someone had been sick.
 At The Christie, we recognise that everyone has a really important part to play.

-Why do you think non-medical staff also get close to patients?
+Why do you think Non-Medical/Non-Clinical staff also get so close to patients?

 Of course, clinics have only got so much time to see patients as it must be managed and organised so that the medical treatment can be given effectively.
 What’s so wonderful about the Cancer Information Centre is that we are here and can take time talking to patients about the realities of treatment.